-HISTORY:
+INTRODUCTION:

-Chapter 5: 1A Call to Repentance: Amos shocked his listeners by singing a funeral song for the northern kingdom of Israel (vv.1-3).
-The Israelites believed that their wealth and religious ritual made them secure but they were doomed for an untimely destruction.
-Furthermore, those who attempted to protect Israel from this doom that awaited them would themselves be destroyed regardless of their might (v.3).
+A Call to Repentance:

+1Amos shocked his listeners by singing a funeral song for the northern kingdom of Israel (5:1-3).
+The Israelites believed that their wealth and religious rituals made them secure, but they were doomed for an untimely destruction.
+Furthermore, those who attempted to protect Israel from this doom that awaited them would themselves be destroyed regardless of their might (5:3).

-The Lord's people could find life only by seeking Him (v.4).
-They could not find it by performing prescribed rituals at traditional religious sites such as Bethel and Gilgal, for these cities had become center for idolatry (w.5-6).
-The courts of law should have been places of justice, but instead they had become places of greed and injustice (v.7).
+The Lord's people could only find life by seeking Him (5:4).
+They could not find it by performing prescribed rituals at traditional religious sites such as Bethel and Gilgal, for these cities had become the center for idolatry (5:5-6).
+The courts of law should have been places of justice, but instead they had become places of greed and injustice (5:7).
 Pleiades and Orion are star constellations (Job 9:9).
-The stars were worshiped by many ancient peoples, but they are created objects, not gods (w.8-9).
+The stars were worshiped by many ancient people, but they are created objects, not gods (5:8-9).

-The elders and judges of the city officially met "at the gate" where legal transactions took place (w.10-13).
+The elders and judges of the city officially met "at the gate" where legal transactions took place (5:10-13).
 "One who rebukes in the gate," refers to an honest judge.
 A society is in trouble when those who try to do right are hated for their commitment to justice.
 They would not benefit from any of their labors because they had denied justice to the poor, who could not pay the bribes.

-LESSON:

-Amos 5:14-15 Seek Good And Not Evil
+LESSON: I. A GODLY LIFESTYLE AMOS 5:14-15

 5:14 Seek good, and not evil, that ye may live: and so the Lord, the God of hosts, shall be with you, as ye have spoken.
 This constitutes another call to repentance.
 Israel had gone insane seeking evil in multitudinous forms.
-In true repentance they should seek the opposite, good, and the result will be life.
+In true repentance they are to seek good, and the result will be life.
 The prophet recognizes, however, that in all probability Israel has gone too far, and her case is irreversible.
 A person does not need to seek God if He has already revealed Himself to Him.
 Thus, seek means "to turn" to Him in repentance, not necessarily "to look for."
 "Seek" is a way of saying, "Set aside your time and life for God."
 What ruins you, avoid it; and what helps you, cleave to it.
-Be good, flee evil, and live, and God would always be with them and ready to help them under any circumstances.
+Be good, flee evil, and live, and God would always be with them, and will be ready to help them under any circumstances.